FieldDB/FieldDB/README.md

 # How to Contribute

-* Signup for a GitHub account (GitHub is free for OpenSource)
+* [Signup for a GitHub account](https://github.com/signup/free) (GitHub is free for OpenSource)
-* Click on the "Fork" button to create your own copy
+* Click on the "Fork" button to create your own copy.
-* Follow the GitHub Help Tutorials for how to install and use Git on your computer
+* [Follow the 4 GitHub Help Tutorials](http://help.github.com/) for how to install and use Git on your computer.
-* Edit the code on your computer, and push to your origin (git push origin master)
+* Edit the code on your computer, and push to your origin (git push origin master).
 * Click on the "Pull Request" button, and leave us a note about what you changed.
 * Feel the glow :)